Hiroshige: Landscapes, flora, and fauna

 Hiroshige's first wife helped finance his trips to sketch travel locations, in one instance selling some of her clothing and ornamental combs.
-She died in October 1838, and Hiroshige remarried to Oyasu, (Note: When Hiroshige and Oyasu married is not known.) sixteen years his junior, daughter of a farmer named Kaemon from Tōtōmi Province.
+She died in October 1838, and Hiroshige remarried to Oyasu, (Note: When Hiroshige and Oyasu married is not known.) sixteen years his junior, daughter of a farmer named Kaemon from Tōtōmi Province (modern Western Shizuoka prefecture).

 Around 1838 Hiroshige produced two series entitled Eight Views of the Edo Environs, each print accompanied by a humorous kyōka poem.
 The Sixty-nine Stations of the Kisokaidō saw print between about 1835 and 1842, a joint production with Keisai Eisen, of which Hiroshige's share was forty-six of the seventy prints.
 The Sixty-nine Stations of the Kisokaidō was issued jointly by Takenouchi and Iseya Rihei.
 Hiroshige produced 118 sheets for the One Hundred Famous Views of Edo over the last decade of his life, beginning about 1848.
 In One Hundred Famous Views of Edo Hiroshige frequently places large-scale objects, people and animals, or parts of them, in the foreground.
 This device, derived from Western art, was intended to add depth to the composition.